Master of Public Health Degree in Nutritional Sciences

 - Federal, regional, state, and local government structures and processes involved in the development of public policy, legislation, regulations, and delivery of services that affect food intake, nutritional status, and population health.

-During the MPH program’s first and second years, students complete required public health core courses and nutritional sciences core courses, however, MPH students have flexibility within their schedule to take classes outside of the Nutritional Sciences department if they choose to do so.
+During the MPH program’s first years students complete required public health core courses and nutritional sciences core courses, however, MPH students have flexibility within their schedule to take classes outside of the Nutritional Sciences department if they choose to do so.

 MPH students are encouraged to take classes in other graduate school programs across campus.
 Every semester, Nutritional Sciences students take classes at the Ross School of Business, School of Social Work, School for Environment and Sustainability, Gerald R. Ford School of Public Policy, and others.
 This provides an opportunity to engage with students and faculty from other disciplines.